 These restorations eliminate the need for temporaries, goopy impressions, and contain zero metal.
 The end result is a beautiful tooth-colored replacement to restore your smile.

 When your tooth has broken, cracked, or severely worn away, dental crowns are the ideal solution.
 A crown acts as a custom-made cap that fits over your damaged tooth and protects it.
 Our dental crowns in North Carolina are designed to match your natural smile and restore the function of your tooth.
 To begin, our team uses CEREC® computer software to take digital impressions of the afflicted tooth.
 CAD/CAM technology is then used to design the ideal restoration for your tooth.
 The new design is digitally sent to our in-house milling machine for creation.

 The final restoration is bonded into place for extra stability and durability.
 Your repaired tooth regains its natural look and function while being protected against any further damage.
 Crowns can be cared for as you would you normal teeth and can be very long-lasting.

 Are you experiencing the frustration of a missing tooth?
 Did you know you could damage your entire smile if you don’t replace it?
 It’s true.
 A missing tooth can destabilize the surrounding teeth and cause shifting or jaw bone deterioration.
-The good news is your restorative dentists in Durham, Cary, Charlotte, Clayton, Concord, Cornelius, Durham, Steele Creek, Holly Springs, and Raleigh have the solution – dental bridges.
+The good news is your restorative dentists in Cornelius, Durham, Cary, Charlotte, Clayton, Concord, Cornelius, Durham, Steele Creek, Holly Springs, and Raleigh have the solution – dental bridges.